As Serena leaves, Nadal loses, Federer absent, is era over?

 Federer’s first triumph came less than a year after Sampras won the U.S. Open in what would be his final match.

 “Before this generation, we lost another great generation.
 Obviously, there will not be a Rafa or a Roger or a Serena.
 We know that.
 There are always ups and downs.
 But there were great champions in the past and there will be again.
 I’m not worried.
 It’s part of sports.
-It’s part of life,” said Caroline Garcia, a 28-year-old from France whose second career Grand Slam quarterfinal was scheduled for Tuesday night against 18-year-old Floridian Coco Gauff.
+It’s part of life,” said Caroline Garcia, a 28-year-old from France who beat 18-year-old Floridian Coco Gauff 6-3, 6-4 in the quarterfinals on Tuesday night.

 “Great champions leave and others arrive,” Garcia said.
 “You have to give young players the time to get to the top of the game and get mature and everything.
 The fans have to be ready for a new generation, as well.”